F B G S

 • In a gas stove or oven, the heat is directed towards your cookware, allowing you to cook your meals.

-• In a gas water heater, the heat is transferred to the water in the tank, ensuring you have a steady supply of hot water for bathing, cleaning, and other needs.
+• In a gas water heater, the heat is transferred to the tank, ensuring you have a steady supply of hot water for bathing, cleaning, and other needs.

 G H L